Our 2023-2024 season will soon be underway!

-Rehearsals are held every Saturday morning.
+Rehearsals are held every second Wednesday evening from 7-9PM.
 Members are expected to practise between rehearsals .
 There is often a request to memorize a portion of the music, too!

 It is hoped that each member of the ensemble will be an active participant in the Canterbury Treble community – fulfilling the mantra, “See a need?
 Fill a need!”
 Participation can range from being a member of the choir’s executive to assisting with the organization of upcoming concerts and associated receptions.
 We always welcome the assistance of non-singing members, too!
-The annual membership fee for the 2023/2034 Season with the Canterbury Trebles Women's Ensemble is $120.
+The annual membership fee for the 2023/2034 Season with the Canterbury Trebles Women's Ensemble is $160.

 The Canterbury Trebles Women's Ensemble was founded in 2005 by retired Canterbury High School vocal teacher, Robert Palmai.
 Originally made up of CHS music graduates from 1987 to the 2000s, the group now includes singers from a variety of backgrounds and is now directed by James Caswell.